 Once all of the pods are in the

 READY state, and

-drycc.$host resolves to the external IP found above, Workflow is up and running!
+*.$host resolves to the external IP found above, the preparation of ingress has been completed!

 After installing Workflow, register a user and deploy an application.

 If your k8s does not provide public network loadblance, you need to install TCP proxy services such as haproxy on machines that can

 access both internal and external networks, and then expose